GaraninR/Boostise/README.md

 3. Microsoft DOTNET6
 4. Newman (for API testing)

-Boostise is crossplatform solution and can be runned on Linux, MacOS and Windows
+Boostise is cross-platform solution and can be run on Linux, MacOS, and Windows

-## How to deploy solution
+## How to deploy the solution

 ### Database preparing

 1. Create Database "Boostise"
 2. Execute SQL-script BoostiseBack/sql_scripts/mssqlserver/items_create_table.sql
-3. Execute SQL-scrtpt BoostiseBack/sql_scripts/mssqlserver/dbo.items.sql
+3. Execute SQL-script BoostiseBack/sql_scripts/mssqlserver/dbo.items.sql

 ### Mocking